 Borealis Bikes Telluride GX Eagle/Mastodon Complete Fat Bike

 This hydroformed aluminum fat bike from fat-bike masters Borealis is as good as aluminum fat-tire bikes get.
 With 27.5 x 4-inch tires as standard, but the option to go up to 4.5-inch tires, the shorter sidewalls offer precision steering and far less bounce.
+You get 120mm of travel through the Manitou Mastodon EXT Pro front fork and comes with a SRAM GX Eagle 12-speed rear derailleur and shifters.
 The 83mm wide bottom bracket brings your pedaling stance more in line with that of a regular mountain bike, meaning you’ll be comfier and more efficient while pedaling.
-This bike, then, is the perfect fat-bike for stability at speed and being a Borealis bike, it’s as fun as fat-tire bikes come; it’s an excellent first step above entry-level.
+This bike, then, is the perfect fat-bike for stability at speed and excellent shock absorption through the front fork.
+Being a Borealis bike, it’s as fun as fat-tire bikes come; it’s an excellent first step above entry-level and gets our approval.

 A Guide To Buying The Best Fat Tire Bike

-Fat tire bikes have exploded in popularity in recent years.
-That is because, on top of being fun to ride, they also can handle terrain that most bikes simply cannot.
+Fat tire bicycles have exploded in popularity in recent years.
+That is because, on top of being fun to ride, they also can handle terrain that most others simply cannot.

 Fat bikes typically have tires that are between 3.8 and 5 inches wide.
 Initially designed for snow or sand riding, riders have taken the fat bike to new extremes, and they’re now commonplace on dirt tracks and other terrains too.

 Some of the main goals of fat tire bike buyers are: